 On returning to the Minster Mill grounds we discovered the new spa building which was still under construction when we were staying but which I gather is now finished.
 According to the hotel’s website the spa contains an indoor heated plunge pool, a rock sauna, steam room and ice fountain which sounds great – although apparently hotel guests have to pay £25 to use the facilities unless they have paid for a treatment, which seems a bit steep.
 However if you prefer to relax in the great outdoors or beside a real log fire, then you have plenty of options open to you.

-To book directly with the hotel click on Old Swan and Minster Mill
+Hotel information and to book the Old Swan and the Minster Mill

 Old Swan & Minster Mill